Henry and Ellen Rayner were one of the early residents of the Altona district moving into the area around 1890 and building in Mount Street.

 Just after the completion of the house the family moved away from the Altona area and down along the coast to tend at a number of the lighthouses between Queenscliff and Warrnambool.
 They house was rented out to the Government and was lined with sheets for use as a magazine before the explosives reserve came into operation.
 There was about a sixteen year period when they were away from Altona and the family may have worked their way down from Queenscliff and Point Lonsdale, through Cape Otway and then to Warrnambool before they returned to their property in Mount Street Altona.

 Henry retired at Warrnambool at sixty years of age 1905, on a small government pension.
 There were no old age pensions or allowance for children.
 The family returned to live in their home at Mount St Altona 1906 as small farmer, few cows, pigs, fowls, horses and a good 14’ boat for fishing, part of our living.
-Interestingly, this was the occupation of his father, Henry.

 Henry passed away from a seizure on Good Friday, 29 March 1929.
 His obituary notes – “Here he lived, highly respected and liked by all with whom he came in contact, until the day of his final seizure.”
 Such was his standing within this small community that two of the pall bearers were Councillors Wilcher and Grieve, along with J Duke, A Turner, W Groves, E Starford, L Moss and G Aldridge.
 Henry is buried within the Church of England section of the Williamstown Cemetery.